jundalisay/sp/content/en/research/indian/gospel/chapter-09.md

 shrines.
 As it was a summer noon the sun was very hot.
 The flood-tide began in the 222Ganges and a breeze came up from the south.
 Sri Ramakrishna was resting in his room after his meal.
-The people of Basirhat, Rākhāl 's birth-place, had been suffering from a severe drought during the summer months.
+The people of Basirhat, Rakhal 's birth-place, had been suffering from a severe drought during the summer months.
-MASTER (to Manilal): "Rākhāl says that the people in his native village have been suffering seriously from a scarcity of water.
+MASTER (to Manilal): "Rakhal says that the people in his native village have been suffering seriously from a scarcity of water.
 Why don't you build a reservoir there?
 That will do the people good.
 (Smiling) You have so much money; what will you do with all your wealth?
 But they say that telis are very calculating."
 (All laugh.)